 Surfer SEO is an optimisation of the optimisation tools that came before.
 It’s just a damn better product.

 It also helps that the pricing model is so damn digestible, even for the small-scale venturists and lone wolfs.

 Want to take your business to the next level?

 Ditch Your Desk subscribers get access to my best content.
 Period.

 Surfer splits up different types of reports across different daily or monthly quotas of credits (hence, ‘funbucks’).
 One credit = one query/report.

 I’ve summarized the main takeaways of Surfer’s pricing model below.
 For most of my ongoing implementations, I’ve been trialing Surfer SEO on the “Hobby” plan:

-The Hobby plan is the perfect sampler for those wanting to test out Surfer's impact on their own content.
-While you are missing out on some analyzation features—most notably page speed metrics and backlink reports—the upshot is a lot of content optimisation potential for a very digestible price.
-Once you're sold on Surfer's sheer radittude, you can upgrade for the rest of the package.
+The Hobby plan is the perfect sampler for those wanting to test out Surfer’s impact on their own content.
+While you are missing out on some analyzation features—most notably page speed metrics (site speed being a rather crucial component of SEO) and backlink reports—the upshot is a lot of content optimisation potential for a very digestible price.
+Once you’re sold on Surfer’s sheer radittude, you can upgrade for the rest of the package.